UMEP-dev/UMEP-Tutorials/docs/source/Tutorials/IntroductionToThermalComfort.rst

 Meterological input data should be in UMEP format.
 You can use the `Meterological Preprocessor <http://umep-docs.readthedocs.io/en/latest/pre-processor/Meteorological%20Data%20MetPreprocessor.html>`__ to prepare your input data.
-It is also possible use the plugin for a single point in time.
+It is also possible to use the plugin for a single point in time.

 Required meteorological data to calculate T\ :sub:`mrt` are:

 #.
 Air temperature (°C)
 #.
 Relative humidity (%)
 #.
-Incoming shortwave radiation (W m\ :sup:`2`)
+Incoming global shortwave radiation (W m\ :sup:`2`)

 The model performance will increase if diffuse and direct beam solar radiation is available but the model can also calculate these variables.